6 Benefits to Maximize Support for Your LGBTQ+ Employees

 Many in the LGBTQ+ community are balancing complicated financial issues including debt, retirement, student loans, high cost of living, and out-of-pocket medical expenses.
 By offering financial literacy and financial coaching, employees can get judgment-free financial advice personalized to their specific situation.

-The Financial Gym is a national, personal financial services company with a fitness-inspired approach.
+The Financial Gym Advisors is a national, personal financial services company with a fitness-inspired approach.
 Certified Financial Trainers™ work with employees one-on-one via corporate partnerships virtually across the country.
 TFG also provides engaging webinars on topics such as aligning your money with your values, family planning strategies, and socially responsible investing.